tomjoht/documentation-theme-jekyll/index.md

 ---
 ```

+(You will customize the values for each of these keys, of course.)

-(If you're using [Webstorm]({{site.data.urls.mydoc_webstorm_text_editor.url}}), you can set up a template to auto-populate this code when you create a new file.)
+If you're using [Webstorm]({{site.data.urls.mydoc_webstorm_text_editor.url}}), you can set up a template to auto-populate this code when you create a new file.

 For titles, surrounding the title in quotes is optional, but if you have a colon in the title, you must surround the title with quotation marks.
+If you have a quotation mark within the title, escape it first with a backlash `\`.

-Keywords get populated into the metadata of the page for SEO.
+Values for `keywords` get populated into the metadata of the page for SEO.

-Tags must be defined in your \_data/tags.yml list.
+Values for `tags` must be defined in your \_data/tags.yml list.
 You also need a corresponding tag file inside the tags folder that follows the same pattern as the other tag files shown in the tags folder.
 (Jekyll wont auto-create these tag files.)
 ```

 If you don't want the mini-TOC to show on a page (such as for the homepage or landing pages), add `toc: false` in the frontmatter.

 For more detail, see {{site.data.urls.mydoc_pages.link}}.

 ## Where to store your documentation topics